 Founded in 1919, the Connecticut Hospital Association (CHA) represents hospitals and health-related organizations.
 With more than 140 members, CHA is one of the most respected hospital associations in the nation.

-CHA’s mission is to advance the health of individuals and communities by leading, representing, and serving hospitals and their related healthcare organizations that are accountable to the community and committed to health improvement.
+CHA’s mission is to advance the health of individuals and communities by leading, representing, and serving hospitals and healthcare providers across the continuum of care that are accountable to the community and committed to health improvement.

 CHA ACHIEVES THIS MISSION THROUGH:

 - Public policy and advocacy on behalf of the interests of hospitals and their related healthcare organizations.

 - Leadership and innovative services to further community-based healthcare delivery.

 - Strengthening ties and collaborative efforts with other organizations that have common values and aims.

 - Innovative research and education in the delivery and financing of healthcare services.